marvinschrd/MarvinScharding.github.io/Joust-Duel.md

 - Players moving from right to left
 - Players being able to "fly" by small burst
 - Collisions detection for player/player, player/platform, player/egg

+And also to accordingly use the engine with its rollback implementation to make the networking functional :
+- f